-38 Species of Genus Sanguisorba
+38 Species in Genus Sanguisorba

 My Fascination with Sanguisorba

 I’ve always been drawn to the subtle beauty of wildflowers, those often overlooked gems that pepper meadows and roadsides with their unassuming charm.
 Among my favorites is the genus Sanguisorba, commonly known as burnet.
-These herbaceous perennials, belonging to the rose family, possess an understated elegance that captivates me.
+These herbaceous perennials, belonging to Rosaceae – the rose family, possess an understated elegance that captivates me.
 Their delicate, often bottlebrush-like flowers, range in color from creamy white and soft pink to deep crimson and even purple.
 But it’s not just their aesthetics that intrigue me; Sanguisorba boasts a rich history and a surprising versatility.

 A Burnet by Any Other Name